Jonna Mazet

 Mazet is a leader in the field of One Health and is active in international research programs, most notably in relation to disease transmission among wildlife, domestic animals, and people and the ecological drivers of disease emergence.
 One Health is the collaborative effort across multiple disciplines (veterinary, human medical, environmental, etc.) to attain optimal health for animals, people, and the environment.
-As a member of the National Academy of Medicine, Mazet also chairs the National Academies’ One Health Action Collaborative and serves on the Forum for Microbial Threats.
+As a member of the National Academy of Medicine, Mazet also chaired the National Academies’ One Health Action Collaborative and serves on the Forum for Microbial Threats.